sarlalian/prometheus-license-exporter/README.md

 Mapping of feature IDs to names is optional and can be provided by a V2C file of the license vendor, so only feature IDs should be put into the list of excluded features.

+**Note:** Please use the server to which the hardware dongles are connected to, *not* the local HASP service on the client.

 ## Licman 2.0
 Licman 2.0 licenses are obtained by querying the *local* license agent `licman20_lld` using the `licman20_appl` tool.